TheFreezeTeam/TheFreezeTeamBlog/Source/TheFreezeTeamBlog/input/posts/risk-mitigation-techniques-in-professional-services.md

 ### Risk Mitigation:

 The ideal result of a promise is that both parties fulfill their obligation.
-Risk mitigation is concerned with when a party doesn’t fulfill the wants of the other.
+Risk mitigation is concerned with when a party doesn't fulfill the wants of the other.
 We attempt to mitigate these risks in the following ways.

 #### Hourly billing:
   Mitigates risk by having the ability to terminate the relationship.
 If either party wants to end the relationship, they give notice and the time/money being invested stops.
-Even though hourly billing pits the parties’ goals directly against each other, as the service provider wants to maximize hours billed and the buyer wants to minimize hours billed, this option is the most commonly used.
+Even though hourly billing pits the parties goals directly against each other, as the service provider wants to maximize hours billed and the buyer wants to minimize hours billed, this option is the most commonly used.
 Most of the risk of hourly billing services are assumed by the buyer.
 The total cost of a project can be estimated but is not guaranteed and thus cost overruns can and often do occur.
 Ironically in this scenario most of the risk is assumed by the non-professional in the field.
 Often, critical engagement is avoided in efforts to save time and money, thus jeopardizing a successful result.

 #### Fixed Fee:
  Mitigates the risk of the client for cash outlay.
 In the Fixed Fee scenario more of the risk is assumed by the professional in the field.
 If they underestimate the cost to deliver, they lose an amount directly proportional to the miscalculation.
 Although the client is not without risk in this scenario, as there is less flexibility to adjust the product during the process.